airou-lab/Augmented-Reality-Visualization-in-a-Minicity-Simulation-for-Intelligent-Transportation-Systems/README.md

 This a step-by-step guide to carry out each of the four experiments of the AR mini-city project.
 These are written in a replicable, testbed-ready format for anyone looking to reproduce the results:

-1. Pedestrian Crossing and Car Yielding Scenarios
+1. Pedestrian Crossing and Car Yielding Scenarios (Augmented Reality based experiment)

 Goal: Test if AR-enhanced vehicles appropriately yield to crossing pedestrians under AR signal cues.